Jesus’ Resurrection – Scriptural Evidence

 Acts 2:29-36 – David died, was buried in his tomb, and his remains are still there for anyone’s inspection.
 Jesus died, was buried, but his body is missing.
 Anyone in the audience could have refuted this, if false.
 Audience included – skeptics.
 (Acts 2:14-15) The tomb could have been opened and the body paraded throughout the city to show everyone Jesus’ message was false.
 All Jerusalem had heard the news, including hundreds of thousands of visitors.
 (Luke 24:14-18) The story could have easily been falsified or verified.
 Jews from all over the Roman empire now knew about his death.

-1 Cor 15:3-8 – Many saw Jesus after his resurrection.
+1 Corinthians 15:3-8 – Many saw Jesus after his resurrection.
 Witnesses could have been interviewed, even decades later.
 The event happened in a major city, not some remote location.
 And the death, burial, and resurrection took place “according to the scriptures.”

-Acts 3:15-16; Acts 4:7; Acts 4:16-18; Acts 4:21; Acts 5:27-33 – The resurrection presented a big problem for religious leaders.
+Acts 3:15-16; Acts 4:7; Acts 4:16-18; Acts 4:21; Acts 5:27-33 – The resurrection of Jesus presented a big problem for religious leaders.

 Acts 6:8-10 – Jews (possibly including Saul) argued against teaching about Jesus, but could not refute it.

 Luke 24:14-18; John 19:19,20 – The Romans conducted crucifixions at major public crossroads to make an example of the victims and warn others.
 It was customary for the Roman soldiers to provide a written public notice of the criminals’ name and crimes.
-This sign was one of Pilate’s final acts of revenge against the Jewish high council.
-It was written in three languages for the whole world to understand:

-- Hebrew – for native Jews
+• Hebrew – for native Jews

-- Greek – for foreigners and visiting Jews (it was the international language of communication at that time)
+• Greek – for foreigners and visiting Jews (it was the international language of communication at that time)

-- Latin – for Romans, lingua franca
+• Latin – for Romans, lingua franca of the Empire

 As we can see from these verses, Jesus was very well-known in the first century.
 Reports of his death, as well as his resurrection, were widespread.
 The evidence was there, and opposers were not able to refute it.
-And the evidence points to the fact that Jesus died, was buried, and rose again “according to the scriptures.”
+And the evidence points to the fact that Jesus died, was buried, and rose again “according to the scriptures.” ( Corinthians 15:3-8)